Bonnie Arbittier / Rivard Report

 Dunn is also concerned about safety, as emergency rooms in the Austin area have seen an uptick in scooter-related injuries, he said.

 “There’s a lot of questions that have to be answered before you can just let a bunch of scooters loose on campus,” Dunn said.
 “Safety is our No. 1 goal.”

 Even though Texas State and Southwestern have not panned out, Bell said the company remains confident in its college-centric growth plan.

 “We still believe large public universities below the Mason-Dixon line are a relative goldmine to the micro-mobility movement that’s unfolding in the U.S. right now,” Bell said.

 To expand rapidly, the company has ramped up its hiring.
-Blue Duck is staffed with 25 full-time employees and has attracted such local talent as new Chief Technology Officer Drue Placette, Chief Financial Officer Farooq Malik, and Michael Keane, who runs the company’s operations.
+Blue Duck is staffed with 25 full-time employees and has attracted such local talent as new Chief Technology Officer Drue Placette, Chief Strategist Farooq Malik, and Michael Keane, who runs the company’s operations.

 The growth the company is hoping to achieve is not possible with a presence only in San Antonio, Bell said.
 Blue Duck has a lease agreement in Los Angeles to open a new office there, he said, in part to hire more skilled engineers and plant its flag where Bird is based and several other companies operate.
 Its headquarters will remain in San Antonio, Bell said.

 “We have to grow and scale along with the size of our scooter fleets,” he said.
 “And we can’t pigeonhole ourselves into just doing it here, because that’s a recipe for trouble for us in the near term, much less the long term. … This isn’t fight or flight, this is a street fight among scooter companies, and we have to and will always continue to be competitive without losing our sense of self and our sense of home.”